saum25/AM_synthesis_thesis_results/README.md

 2. Directory - max_min_onm

-   a) Contains the results for the experiment 3 that uses three configurations (best and median from the experiment 1 and the best from the experiment 2) from the previous experiments to maximise and minimise the single output layer neuron in SVDNet-R1.
+   a) Contains the results for the experiment 3 that uses three configurations (the best and median from the experiment 2 and the best from the experiment 1) from the previous experiments to maximise and minimise the single output layer neuron in SVDNet-R1 to understand the high-level concepts it learns.

 ======================================